Phileosopher/commonplace/jobs-3_image-cs.md

 - Many managers are oblivious to tech synonyms and related concepts, so add all applicable words (e.g.,"HTML", "CSS", and "UX" instead of simply "web design").
 - Also, to avoid the HR system weeding out your résumé, use the *exact* lettering as you see on the job posting.
 If it says "nodejs", don't put "node.js".

 Each role requires many specific skills, so *always* tweak your résumé's skills for every role you apply to.

-To make it easier, add in *all* the possible skills and terms you'd use, then remove them to fit the image you're implying for the role.
+- To make it easier, add in *all* the possible skills and terms you'd use, then remove them to fit the image you're implying for the role.

 Make sure the skills are listed as part of the story and *not* simply in a list.

-This is a [generally good idea](jobs-3_image.md), but desperately critical to emphasize because tech people tend to forget that humans (including [managers](mgmt-2_projects-cs.md)) don't read [data](data.md) like computers do.
+- This is a [generally good idea](jobs-3_image.md), but desperately critical to emphasize because tech people tend to forget that humans (including [managers](mgmt-2_projects-cs.md)) don't read [data](data.md) like computers do.
+- Don't use a bar chart to indicate your skills.
+It may look like video game stats, but showcases what you're *not* good at, as well as potentially deprecated technologies that don't apply to that role.

 As much as you *can* build out a stylish and original résumé format, the hiring portal's automation will make a weird output for the hiring manager, which is another reason for them to throw it out.
 Use a boring format that won't parse incorrectly, and you won't have to manage multiple résumé styles.